deepanshubajaj/GeekyShop-WebApp/README.md

 ## 🤝 Contributing

-I welcome contributions to **Geeky Shop**!
-If you want to contribute, follow these steps:

-1. Fork the repository.
-2. Create a new branch (`git checkout -b feature-name`).
-3. Make your changes or improvements.
-4. Commit your changes (`git commit -am 'Add some feature'`).
-5. Push to your branch (`git push origin feature-name`).
-6. Open a Pull Request!

-Every contribution makes the project better.
-Thanks for helping out! ✨
+**No contributions are currently accepted for this project.** Feel free to use or explore the code as you wish, but please note that modifications or additions are not allowed unless explicitly authorized by the author - **Deepanshu Bajaj**.

 ---

-**Note:** **No contributions are currently accepted for this project.** Feel free to use or explore the code as you wish, but please note that modifications or additions are not allowed unless explicitly authorized by the owner - **Deepanshu Bajaj**.

----

 ## 📃 License

-This project is **"All Rights Reserved"**.
-You may not use, modify, or distribute this code without the explicit permission of the owner - **Deepanshu Bajaj**.
+This project is provided for **educational and personal reference purposes only**.
+Commercial use, redistribution, or modification is **not permitted** without explicit permission from the author — Deepanshu Bajaj.